Merlin-Willner/TruthOrDare/README.md

-First of all a huge thanks to everyone from the CS50 stuff, who made all of this even possible.
+First of all a huge thanks to everyone from the CS50 stuff, who made all of this possible.
-Without you I may not have have started this whole Journey.
+Without you I may not have even started this whole Journey.
 ***You literlly changed my life...***

 ### But now lets go on with the reason why I chose to make this Truth or Dare App as my Final Project: